aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 Output:
 The square of 11 is 121

 Similar to example 2, the functional interface method "square" takes in one input called "input".
-However, this type the "square" method returns an integer.
+However, this time the "square" method returns an integer.
 If you look at the lambda expression, the input parameter "number" matches up to the "input" parameter of the "square" method.
 The body of the lambda expression will take the input and multiply it by itself.

 To get the output, you have to call the "square" method on the "squareMe" variable. ie.

     squareMe.square(11)

 ### Example 4 - A functional interface that takes multiple inputs and returns one output.
-The following example will use a functional interface method that takes in a first, middle, and last name and concatenate them together.
+The following example uses a functional interface method that takes a first, middle, and last name, and concatenates them together.

     @FunctionalInterface
     private static interface CreateFullName {
         public String fullName(String firstName, String middleName, String lastName);
     }

-    //Use the CreateFullName interface to greet a person by their full name.
+    // Use the CreateFullName interface to greet a person by their full name.
     CreateFullName whatsMyName =
             ((firstName, middleName, lastName) -> firstName + " " + middleName + " " + lastName);